het-tanis/prolug-labs/Kubernetes-Labs/blue-green-deployments/step2/text.md

-Create a service that exposes the nginx-deployment-blue to the internal cluster.
+Create a service that exposes the nginx-deployment-blue to the internal cluster on port 80.
 Name it web-service

 Verify that the deployment is properly exposed and seeing the pod IPs for nginx-deployment-blue